 Professional Visual Artist, Painter and Lover of Pencils, otherwise known as Conjure Fine Art.

 Jodeen currently teaches our Paint Your Pet Sunday’s sessions.
-We are looking forward to adding new Color Pencil classes coming in 2019.

 Artist at Conjure Fine Art

 - Studied Fine Arts and Art Studies at Cornish College of the Arts

 - Studied Art history at Washington State University

 Krystle has been a creative force her whole life.
 She has always believed in a diverse and explorative approach to art, but recently has decided to focus on painting.
 Working in both acrylics and watercolors, she brings her unique vision to life.
 With bold blending of color, the work interprets modern culture into dynamic visual images and edgy memes.
 She is best known for her creepy, yet cute, creatures.